R-ajiv/Resume-Analyzer/README.md

-# 🤖 AI-Powered Resume Tailor
+# 🤖 AI-Powered Resume Analyzer

 > An AI tool that analyzes your resume against a job description and provides actionable improvement suggestions.